Overview of scenarios where you can use pattern matching. These techniques can improve the readability and correctness of your code.

 Relational patterns

-You can use relational patterns to test how a value compares to contants.
+You can use relational patterns to test how a value compares to constants.

 string WaterState(int tempInFahrenheit) =>